 - Breast Cancer Nurse Navigator at Greenville Memorial Hospital since 2001 and a part of the Oncology Multidisciplinary team since 2009

-- Oncology Nurse for 20 years with 13 years focused on breast cancer
+- Oncology Certified Nurse with 20 years of experience (13 years focused on breast cancer)

 - Active in Oncology Nursing Society both locally and nationally

-- Helped establish and support two breast cancer support groups and have helped with programs for an older established support group
+- Helped establish and support two breast cancer support groups and has helped with programs for an older established support group

 - Involved in local community in breast cancer prevention and awareness by speaking for various groups